fistoffebruary/Website_academic/content/authors/admin/_index.md

 - Visitors
 ---

-I am a fourth-year at the University of Texas at Austin.
-I am a biology major and hope to go to medical school.
-I serve in the Kowalski Lab at UT Health Austin, where I conduct molecular subtype analyses on genetic and genomic cancer datasets.
-I also work in the Freshman Research Initiative stream, [Microbe Hackers](https://cns.utexas.edu/component/cobalt/item/2073-hijacking-microbial-factories-for-synthetic-biology?Itemid=1971), where I help freshmen learn the ins and outs of scientific research.
-I code quite a bit for fun and am really into generative art, neural networks, and software engineering.
-I have also started my journey as a budding social entrepreneur, thanks to the UT student organization, [Social Entrepreneurship Learning Lab](https://www.sellfellowship.org/).
+I am an MS1 at Long School of Medicine's Class of 2025.
+I just graduated from the University of Texas at Austin, where I was a Biology major plus CompSci certificate seeker.
+During undergrad, I served in the Kowalski Lab, where I conducted molecular subtype analyses of genomic cancer datasets.
+I still volunteer in the Freshman Research Initiative stream, [Microbe Hackers](https://cns.utexas.edu/component/cobalt/item/2073-hijacking-microbial-factories-for-synthetic-biology?Itemid=1971), where I help first-year students learn the ins and outs of scientific research.
+I hope to integrate my passions for bioinformatics, computer science, and leadership with my budding medical career.